 Choosing funds might seem intimidating, but it really is pretty straightforward.
 Sometimes, for example in an employer-offered account, we’re going to have pretty limited choices.
-In an individual brokerage account, we have unlimited choices, so we just go with funds from our favorite family (aka company aka Vanguard).
+In an individual brokerage account, we have unlimited choices, so we usually just go with funds from our favorite family (aka Vanguard).
 You might have funds from 2 or 3 companies if you’re very particular or have some limited employer-offered accounts, but once you have a couple fund families that you like, you just look for their version of whatever index you’re looking to add to your portfolio.

 Choosing a Fund Family

 This is easy.
 Whenever I have the chance, I use Vanguard.
 I get no money for recommending them, they don’t have an affiliate or referral program, and yet I never stop singing their praises.
 They are the best option, when available.
 That being said, they aren’t always available.
 I’ve had employers with plans that did not include Vanguard index funds, so we’ve held some with Fidelity and TIAA as well.
 Both are fine.
 Regardless, you can follow the steps below to evaluate the funds available to you.

 Honestly, I don’t put a lot of thought into this.
 I typically just use the website of whichever provider I’m working with.
 In other words, I just use the research tool of whatever brokerage I’m in at the time.
 (For more on choosing a brokerage, please visit this page.)
 The information I care about is so basic, it is available anywhere that has fund information, and I don’t need any special tools or visualizations to look at it.
 If you want to dig into the full scope of a fund, you can look at the prospectus.
 It’ll have the same information as the fund profile on the brokerage website, plus a lot of extra jargon.
 Personally, I don’t generally bother with the prospectus unless I have some particular question I’m trying to answer.
 I can’t remember the last time I looked at one.